codeigniter4/CodeIgniter4/user_guide_src/source/libraries/encryption.rst

 hmac          TRUE            No                            Whether to use a HMAC.
                                                             Boolean.
-If set to FALSE, then *hmac_digest* and *hmac_key* will be ignored. hmac_digest   sha512          No                            HMAC message digest algorithm (see :ref:`digests`). hmac_key      N/A             Yes, unless *hmac* is FALSE   HMAC key. raw_data      FALSE           No                            Whether the cipher-text should be raw.
+If set to FALSE, then *hmac_digest* and *hmac_key* will be ignored. hmacDigest    sha512          No                            HMAC message digest algorithm (see :ref:`digests`). hmacKey       N/A             Yes, unless *hmac* is FALSE   HMAC key. rawdata       FALSE           No                            Whether the ciphertext should be raw.
                                                             Boolean.
 If set to TRUE, then Base64 encoding and decoding will not be performed and HMAC will not be a hexadecimal string.